bacarpenter/High-Note/README.md

 - [x] User can send notes
 - [x] User can read notes

-*An important note: Though the boxes are checked, my work is far from done.
-Functanilty is half the battle, user experience will make up the rest.*

 ## UI/UX Goals:
- - [ ] Live updating note fead
+ - [x] Live updating note fead (not entirley live, but you don't need to reload for each note you read)
- - [ ] Info / Welcome page
+ - [x] Info / Welcome page
  - [ ] Animations all over the site
- - [ ] Good design (more than the draft!)
+ - [x] Good design (more than the draft!)
  - [ ] User can change password

 ## UI Design Samples: